AmirMuratov/ChatGptTgBot/README.md

 ## ChatGPT Telegram Bot

-This is a simple telegram bot that allows users to communicate with an instance of OpenAI's GPT fully trained on conversational data.
+A simple Telegram bot that allows users to communicate with OpenAI's ChatGPT

 ### Getting Started